calebmshafer/imodeljs/docs/contributors-guide/developer-guide/TypescriptCodingGuidelines.md

+---
+ignore: true
+---

 # iModel.js TypeScript Coding Guidelines

 These are the TypeScript coding guidelines that we expect all iModel.js contributors to follow.
-Where possible, these guidelines are enforced through our TSLint configuration file (tslint.json).
+Where possible, these guidelines are enforced through our [ESLint plugin](https://www.npmjs.com/package/@bentley/eslint-plugin).

 ## Names